roblevintennis/guest-posts/articles/the-little-button-that-could.md

 }
 ```

-Congratulations, you've just utilized one of the coolest features of CSS modules…`composes` aka [composition](https://github.com/css-modules/css-modules#composition).
+I find `composes` aka [composition](https://github.com/css-modules/css-modules#composition) to be one of the coolest features of CSS modules;.
 In a nutshell we're copying our HTML/CSS version of `button.css` over wholesale, and then composing from our one `.btn` style rule.

-With that, we can go back to our `App.js` and start to incorporate CSS modules into React JSX:
+With that, we can go back to our `src/App.jsx` and import the CSS module `styles` into our React component with:

 ```jsx
 import "./App.css";